-- e.
+- a.
 The permittee shall use a laboratory licensed by the ADHS Office of Laboratory Licensure and Certification that has demonstrated proficiency within the last 12 months under R9-14-609, for each parameter to be sampled under this permit.
-However, this requirement does not apply to parameters which require analysis at the time of sample accordance with A.R.S.
+However, this requirement does not apply to parameters which require analysis at the time of sample collection as long as the testing methods used are approved by ADHS or ADEQ in accordance with A.R.S.
 36-495.02(A)(3).
-(These parameters may include flow, dissolved oxygen, pH, temperature, and total residual chlorine.) - f.
+(These parameters may include flow, dissolved oxygen, pH, temperature, and total residual chlorine.) - b.
 The permittee must utilize analytical methods specified in this permit.
 If no test procedure is specified, the permittee shall analyze the pollutant using: - i.
 A test procedure listed in 40 CFR 136 which is also approved under A.A.C.
-R9-14-610; - ii.
+R9-14-610: - ii.
 An alternative test procedure approved by EPA as provided in 40 CFR 136 and which is also approved under A.A.C.
 R9-14-610; - iii.
 A test procedure listed in 40 CFR 136, with modifications allowed by EPA or approved as a method alteration by ADHS under A.A.C.
-R9-14-610C; or - iv.
-If no test procedure for a pollutant is available under (4)(b)(i) through (4)(b)(iii) above, any Method approved under A.A.C.
+R9-14-610(C); or - iv.
+If no test procedure for a pollutant is available under (3)(b)(i) through (3)(b)(iii) above, any Method approved under A.A.C.
 R9-14-610(B) for wastewater may be used, except the use of field kits is not allowed unless otherwise specified in this permit.
 If there is no approved wastewater method for a parameter, any other method identified in 9 A.A.C.
-14, Article 6 that will achieve appropriate detection and reporting limits may be used for analyses. - g.
-For results to be considered valid, all analytical work, including those tests conducted by the permittee at the time of sampling (see Part II.A.4.a), shall meet quality control standards specified in the approved methods. - h.
-The permittee shall use analytical methods with a Limit of Quantitation (LOQ) that is lower than the effluent limitations, Assessments Levels, Action Levels, or other water quality criteria, if any, specified in this permit.
-If all methods have LOQs higher than the applicable water quality criteria, the Permittee shall use the approved analytical method with the lowest LOQ. - i.
-The permittee shall use a standard calibration curve when applicable to the method, where the lowest standard point is equal to or less than the LOQ. - j.
+14, Article 6 that will achieve appropriate detection and reporting limits may be used for analyses. - c.
+For results to be considered valid, all analytical work, including those tests conducted by the permittee at the time of sampling (see Part II.A.4.a), shall meet quality control standards specified in the approved methods. - d.
+The permittee shall use analytical methods with a Limit of Quantitation (LOQ) that is lower than the effluent limitations, Assessment Levels, Action Levels, or other water quality criteria, if any, specified in this permit.
+If all methods have LOQs higher than the applicable water quality criteria, the Permittee shall use the approved analytical method with the lowest LOQ.

+- e.
+The permittee shall use a standard calibration curve when applicable to the method, where the lowest standard point is equal to or less than the LOQ. - f.
 If requested, the permittee shall participate in the annual NPDES DMR/QA study and submit the results of this study to ADEQ and ADHS for all laboratories used in monitoring compliance with this permit.